jensboe/jensboe/README.md

-- 👋 Hi, I’m @jensboe
+- 👋 Hi, I’m Jens
-- 👀 I’m interested in embedded electronikcs
+- 👀 I’m interested in embedded electronics
-- 🌱 I’m currently learning how to use modern C++ aproches in embedded devices
+- 🌱 I’m currently learning how to use modern C++ aproches in embedded devices.
 - 🌍 I’m speaking english 🇬🇧 and german 🇩🇪.
+- I’m writing code in C, C++ and Python.

 <!---
 jensboe/jensboe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.